 Enjoy the evening

-Whether you’re more of a traditional food lover or you enjoy experimenting around, SoFo isn't short of flexibility.
-At Pelikan, you will get Swedish home cooking at its best.
+Whether you’re more of a traditional food lover or you enjoy experimenting around, SoFo isn't short of variety.
+At Pelikan, you get Swedish home cooking at its best.
 What's more, the grand hall surrounded by beautiful tiles and arched windows provides an enviable atmosphere.
 If you're looking for traditional Swedish dishes with a modern twist, then Meatballs for the People will be your thing: from classic Köttbullar to more unusual versions, this place definitely won’t disappoint you (we can also recommend their veggie meatballs which are also delicious).
 Another option for contemporary fusion kitchen open late is Nytorget 6.
 They describe themselves as being "all about friends, conversations, laughter, adventure and love.”
 Sounds good, right?
 Afterwards, you should get nightcap at Akkurat which is famous for their huge selection of craft beers and whiskey – an insider’s tip you shouldn’t miss.